plukacs/lab-governance/HR.md

 - Arranging recruitment process
 - Building freelancer pool
 - Matching freelancers and hires with potential clients through an advising process
+- Geting in touch and possibly collaborate with external headhunter, if there is a sold role, starting within 30 days, but we won't have the available resources.

 Domain:
 - Selection process